whackengine/actioncore/docs/instance-objects.md

 ## Tuples

-Tuples are in the same compatible format, `[tupleType, unusedDynamicProperties, element1, ...elementN]`.
+Tuples are in the same compatible format, `[tupleType, unusedDynamicProperties, element1, ...elementN]` (here, `unusedDynamicProperties` can be simply the `untoucheddynamic` map).

 ## Array.\<T>